ovrclk/akash-ecosystem/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Deploying to Akash
+## Deploying to Production

-Outline to deploy on Akash:
+This is a guide to containerizing [Next JS](https://nextjs.org/) application and deploying on [Akash](https://akash.network) in a non-custodial way.
+Akash is a permissionless and censorship-resistant cloud network that guarantees sovereignty over your data and applications.
+With Akash, you’re in complete control of all aspects of the life cycle of an application with no intermediary.
+Outline of Steps to deploy on Akash:

 1. Setup Buildpack locally.
 1. Build Container Image.